 Community building tools are generally cross-platform social media organization tools that allow social media marketers to easily spread their efforts across the various social media outlets available to them.
 Many of these services also include scheduling tools, allowing you to write posts in advance.

 Remarketing pixels allow you to harness casual visitors to your site for additional marketing opportunities.
-Once a potential customer has visited your site, the remarketing pixel allows you to virtually “follow” them through the internet, providing for multiple chances for conversion.
-Even if they don’t convert at first and don’t intend to visit your site again, they will continue to see your product advertised them across the internet.
+Once a potential customer has visited your site, the remarketing pixel allows you to virtually “follow” them through the internet, providing multiple chances for conversion.
+Even if they don’t convert at first and don’t intend to visit your site again, they will continue to see your product advertised across the internet.

 In the age of social media, growing conversion has become a complicated and strategic process, vital to the health and success of a modern business.
 Our infographic sums up the most effective ways to take advantage of the exclusive access to the consumer afforded by social media.
 Read on to find the best ways to nurture your sales funnel, increase conversions, and develop a robust community around your brand.

-Few of the major highlights and takeaways of the infographic are:
+A few of the major highlights and takeaways of the infographic are:

-- With 2 billion+ users Social Media has grown exponentially in the last few years.
+- With 2 billion+ users, Social Media has grown exponentially in the last few years.
 This has convinced customers to look no further than social media networks when it comes to pre-sales and post-sales support.
 Therefore, 80% of customers expect businesses to be active on various social media channels.

 - Show respect and say thank you to all visitors landing on your site – but in a style.
-Convince them to surrender their contact details by offering various giveaways, free training and consultancy or contest.
+Convince them to surrender their contact details by offering various giveaways, free training, and consultancy or contest.
 Installing a Remarketing pixel on your webpage is the best strategy to meet this without any hiccups.

 The above article is written by Russel Cooke – a journalist and Customer Relationship Management specialist based in Louisville, KY. and Canyon Country, CA. His work often discusses social media, customer relationship management, and software development.
 You can follow him on Twitter @RusselCooke2.